 But, of course, Divi is not only about editing an existing layout and bending it to your will — there’s a lot more waiting for you.

-The main questions are: What’s the learning curve with Divi?
-Can anyone use it and with relatively little hassle?
+So, the final questions we’re left with here are: What’s the learning curve with Divi?
+And can anyone use it and with relatively little hassle?

 Well, in a word, yes.